Raw image format: Standardization

-DNG has been used by open-source developers.
-Use by camera makers varies: the largest companies such as Canon, Nikon, Sony, and some others, do not use DNG.
-Smaller companies and makers of "niche" cameras who might otherwise have difficulty getting support from software companies frequently use DNG as their native raw image format.
+DNG is the only raw image format for which industry-wide buy-in is being sought.
+It is based upon, and compatible with, the ISO standard raw image format ISO 12234-2, TIFF/EP, and is being used by ISO in their revision of that standard.
+Makers of "niche" cameras who might otherwise have difficulty getting support from software companies frequently use DNG as their native raw image format.
 Pentax uses DNG as an optional alternative to their own raw image format.
-There are 15 or more such companies, even including a few that specialize in movie cameras.
-In addition, most Canon point & shoot cameras can support DNG by using CHDK.
+There are 15 or more such companies, even a few that specialize in movie cameras, including Leica, Samsung, Ricoh, Pentax, Hasselblad.
+In addition, most Canon point & shoot cameras can support DNG by using CHDK, and Better Light can export to DNG.
+Open-source developers also use DNG.